 Today, Debra and her team are moving forward.
 She enjoys close working relationships with her staff, winemaker and growers, considering them as part of her winery “family.”
 Representing Dutcher Crossing’s future direction, a new label showcases a vintage high-wheel bicycle as a commemoration of the journey and the road ahead.
 “The last Christmas present I received from my dad was this high wheeler,” said Debra, an avid cyclist and lover of bicycles.
 “The icon represents Dutcher Crossing Winery’s pursuit of small-lot winemaking, attesting to the guiding power of my father’s imagination, and the timeless qualities of an artisan approach to life.”

-In addition to completing wine and viticulture courses at U. C. Davis, Debra Mathy graduated with a B.S. in education from the University of Arizona and a Masters degree in nutrition from Colorado State University.
+In addition to completing wine and viticulture courses at U. C. Davis, Debra has degrees from the University of Arizona and Colorado State University.
 She is also an athlete, owning a unicycle, eight bicycles and the magnificent 1900s high wheeler.
 A bicycle is her first choice of transportation, and she often bikes the vineyards.
 Debra can almost always be found during business hours to greet and say hello to visitors.
 Her golden lab, Dutchess, is her tail-wagging sidekick, winery dog and official greeter.
 Their friendliness and enthusiasm reflect the overall culture of Dutcher Crossing.

 Read Debra's Blog "Rooted In Dry Creek" CLICK HERE